vyca2017/content/content/blog/2017-01-24-improving-performance-with-apollo-query-batching/2017-01-24-improving-performance-with-apollo-query-batching.md

 })
 ```

-Query batching is supported out of the box by the [Apollo Server](https://github.com/apollostack/graphql-server) and [Graphcool](https://www.graph.cool/).
+Query Batching is supported out of the box by the [Apollo Server](https://github.com/apollostack/graphql-server) and [Graphcool](https://www.graph.cool/).

 ## Under the hood

 If you are familiar with the GraphQL specification you might be wondering how Apollo is able to batch 12 queries into one.
 Let's have a look at what actually goes over the wire.

-A single request without batching:
+A single request without Batching:

 ```json
 {